google/gin-config/docs/index.md

 `generators.LanguageGenerator.sample.temperature = 1.0` (or simply
 `LanguageGenerator.sample.temperature = 1.0`).

+Note: Classes with registered methods are not pickleable.

 ## Binding parameters to values

 Once a function has been marked as configurable, parameter values can be bound